melissa135/deep_typhoon/README.md

 * Pytorch

 ## Usage
-1. Run `download_agora.py` to download the satellite images of typhoons as the raw data, save them in folder `tys_raw`.
+1. Run `download_agora.py`, download the satellite images of typhoons to folder `tys_raw`.
-2. Run `create_samples.py` to convert raw data into the legal samples for our CNN, create two new forlder `train_set` and `test_set`.
+2. Run `create_samples.py`, convert raw data into the legal samples for our CNN, create two new forlder `train_set` and `test_set`.
-3. Run `train_net.py` to train CNN with the train set, the trained CNN will be saved as a disk file `net_relu.pth`.
+3. Train CNN using `train_net.py`, the trained CNN will be saved as a disk file `net_relu.pth`.
-4. Run `test_net.py`, analysis the test set with the CNN saved in previous step.
+4. Run `test_net.py`, analysis the test set.

-After 10 epoches training we can get a CNN regressor which mean loss in train set is about 8 (knots) and in test set is about 10 (knots).
+After 10 epoches training the CNN regressor reached mean loss about 8 (knots) in train set and about 10 (knots) in test set.
 ![](https://raw.githubusercontent.com/melissa135/deep_typhoon/master/loss_sequence.png)

-Here is what this CNN thinks of the top 20 typhoons in max wind.
+Here is what this CNN thinks of the top 20 typhoons sorted by max wind.
 ```
 1 ('197920', 130.27679443359375)
 2 ('200914', 127.7662582397461)